-Delirium Escalation Plan This is not a strategy but a local escalation plan which provides you and your from with instructions regarding what to the of delirium is anopacied.
-Remember to check if your organisation his on existing delirium strategy in place.
-Circumstance: Circumstance: What is du/who in resolard:
+Delirium Escalation Plan

+This is not a strategy but a local escalation plan which provides you and your team with instructions regarding what to do if delirium is suspected.
+Remember to check if your organisation has an existing delirium strategy in place.